red-hat-data-services/ods-ci/ods_ci/docs/ODS-CI-IMAGE-README.md

   -e ROBOT_EXTRA_ARGS='--email-report true --email-from myresults@redhat.com --email-to mymail@redhat.com  --email-server smtp.gmail.com:587 --email-server-user mymail@redhat.com  --email-server-pw <password>'
   -e RUN_SCRIPT_ARGS='--skip-oclogin false --include Smoke' ods-ci:1.24.0

-# *using gmail smtp, the sender email address will be overwritten by --email-server-user
-# **the container sends the entire result artifacts directory (i.e., images plus html/xml reports) only if the overall size is less than 20MB.
-#  Otherwise, it sends only the html and xml files.
 ```
+**NOTES**
+* using gmail smtp, the sender email address will be overwritten by ```--email-server-user```
+* the container sends the entire result artifacts directory (i.e., images plus html/xml reports) only if the overall size is less than 20MB.
+  Otherwise, it sends only the html and xml files.
 ****
 ## Running the ODS-CI container image in OpenShift